 The British Columbia Regiment Band is an unauditioned band, and everyone is welcome to join.
 Feel free to drop by a rehearsal to have a listen, or sit in with your instrument.

-Band rehearsals take place every Monday evening, from 7:30 – 9:00 PM (doors open at 7:15pm) at the historic Beatty Street Drill Hall, 620 Beatty Street, Vancouver.
-The “Stadium/Chinatown” SkyTrain station upper entrance is across Dunsmuir Street from the Drill Hall.
+Band rehearsals take place every Monday evening, from 7:30 – 9:30 PM (doors open at 7:15pm) at the historic Beatty Street Drill Hall, 620 Beatty Street, Vancouver.
+Stadium-Chinatown SkyTrain station’s upper entrance is across Dunsmuir Street from the Drill Hall.

 As a civilian volunteer in a voluntary band assisting the Canadian Forces, you should expect:

-- to find band practices to be casual and good-natured, though hard-working.
+- Our band practices to be casual and good-natured, though hard-working.

-- instrumentation is similar to that of a concert band – brass, woodwind and percussion, but no strings;
+- Instrumentation is similar to that of a concert and marching band: brass, woodwind and percussion

-- the music is at a “medium easy” to “medium” level of difficulty (Grade 2 to 3.5).
+- Our music is at a “medium easy” to “medium” level of difficulty (Grade 2 to 3.5).
 We make accommodations for all levels of experience: less experienced musicians can play 2nd or 3rd parts, while more experienced musicians have opportunities for solos